Knife Sharpening Tips: How to Keep Your Blades Razor Sharp

 - Slide the stone back and forth at 90 degrees to the edge.
 This will remove the burr.

 - Check to see the burr does not re-appear on the bevel side.
-If it does, make a light pass on the bevel side, and run the stone down the flat side.
+If it does, make a light pass on the beveled side, and run the stone down the flat side with your finishing stone.

 - As the edge gets dull you can bring it back with the ceramic hone.
 Just remember to run very close to flat on the flat side.